jessinedstem/taxi-billing-system/readme.md

 •	Testing has conducted with the help of junit and Mockito

 2. Features

 User Controller consists of:
 •	@Post Mapping-Register User: Endpoint to register a user.
 •	@PostMapping-Logindetails-Jwt Token for logging in
-•	@PostMapping-AccountBalanceDetails- for the account Balance of a
+•	@PostMapping-AccountBalanceDetails- for the account Balance of a user

 Taxi Controller consists of:
 •	@Post Mapping-Add A Taxi: Endpoint to add a new taxi.